hashgraph/hedera-sdk-java/README.md

 ### Integration Test

-Requires providing this information in a configuration file.
-Integration tests are run against the Hedera test network by default.
+The easiest way to run integration tests is by providing network and operator information in a configuration file.
+This configuration file is passed into system properties.

 ```sh
 $ ./gradlew integrationTest -PCONFIG_FILE="<ConfigurationFilePath>"